gretchenfrage/upl-minecraft/admin/README.md

 5. Agree to minecraft's EULA by creating a `eula.txt` file containing `eula=true`.
-6. Copy over our pre-configured server settings (including disabling PVP, increasing world load distance, and maybe some other stuff).
+6. Copy over our pre-configured server settings (including disabling PVP, increasing world load distance, enabling RCON, enabling offline mode, and maybe some other stuff).
 7. Copy over our `run.sh` entrypoint (which simply runs the patched forge server jar with the appropriate java development kit).
 8. Copy over our altered version of FoamFix's configuration to resolve